jinaga/jinaga_com/src/content/documents/00-concepts/00-concepts.md

 title: "Concepts"
 ---

-Jinaga is a framework for building web applications, especially Progressive Web Applications that persist data for use while offline.
+Jinaga is a stae-management framework for building web applications, especially Progressive Web Applications that persist data for use while offline.
 When building an application with Jinaga, you perform three basic operations:

 - Storing information